DiscRoomFan36/tile_editor/README.md

 - Remove rainbow colors, (but keep a secret toggle?)
 - Something to add more tiles to the pallet
 - change grid size, (and keep current grid)
+- Add right-clicking to pallet to set default

 ### For small extensions: